Why This Matters

 The colleges on our list are accredited by the New England Commission of Higher Education (NECHE), a reputable organization that examines objectives, quality and overall effectiveness of education programs in the northeastern United States.

 We evaluated each school on tuition costs, admission, retention and graduation rates, faculty, and reputation as well as the student resources provided for students.
 Then we calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 What You Should Know About Graduating From Community College in Maine

 When selecting a community college, it’s important to consider the earning potential of your degree.
-In 2020, the top five highest-paying careers in Maine that require an associate degree were radiation therapists, calibration technologists, nuclear medicine technologists, diagnostic medical sonographers, and magnetic resonance imaging technologists.
+In 2021, the top five highest-paying careers in Maine that require an associate degree were engineering technologists, radiation therapists, diagnostic medical sonographers, nuclear medicine technologists, and mechanical engineering technologists.

 New graduates approaching the job market may want to consider careers that have a large number of job openings.
-The five careers with the most job openings for associate degree holders in Maine are preschool teachers, paralegals, dental hygienists, mechanical drafters, and other engineering technicians.
+The five careers with the most job openings for associate degree holders in Maine are preschool teachers, paralegals, calibration technologists, radiologic technicians, and mechanical drafters.

 In addition to reviewing careers with high earning potential and job openings, you should be aware of occupations with a negative outlook.
-Jobs expected to have the greatest decline for associate degree holders in Maine include respiratory therapy technicians, desktop publishers, environmental engineering technicians, electrical and electronics drafters, and mechanical drafters.
+Jobs expected to have the greatest decline for associate degree holders in Maine include desktop publishers, broadcast technicians, and human resources analysts.